OetkerDigital/bee-code-challenge-backend/README.md

 - Your solution works 100% following your instructions.
 - Comprehensive tests are included and run successfully.
 - Clean code, clear naming and proper code style is implemented.
-Best practices are followed.
+- Best practices and design patterns are considered.
 - Your directions are clear, understandable and reason the chosen solution.
 - You have thought about edge cases and error handling.